byteally/webapi/docs/start.rst

 Writing your API service comprises of two steps

-  * Writing a contract (definition below)
+  * Writing a contract (schematic representation of your API)
-  * Providing an implementation
+  * Providing a server implementation

 Contract
 --------